Andrew-Cupples/The-Graveyard/README.md

 # The-Graveyard
 This is a graveyard of some of my failed projects.
+For the majority of these I made new projects using the skills I learned here.
+You can check out some of my more finished projects in my other repositories.

 Inhabitants: